ds300/derivablejs/README.md

 // => b e
 ```

 With the partial exception of Knockout, all of the above libraries are also guilty of lexically conflating derivation with reaction.
-Havelock very purposefully avoids this for the sake of simplicity and clarity over convenience.
+These are two very different concerns with different requirements and different goals, and I would argue that making them visually distinct improves code readability and encourages cleaner design.

-This is not an exhaustive comparison.
+This has not been an exhaustive comparison.
 There are [some](https://www.meteor.com/tracker) [other](https://github.com/Raynos/observ) [libraries](https://github.com/polymer/observe-js) with similar shortcomings, but we've gone through the meaty stuff already.
+There are also many libraries on other platforms.
+The closest thing I managed to find to Havelock was [Shiny's Reactivity model](http://shiny.rstudio.com/articles/reactivity-overview.html).

 ## What It's Not